KaiKenju/Vietnamese_OCR_documents/README.md

 ## ⚡ Recognition: VietOCR

-[VietOCR](https://github.com/pbcquoc/vietocr) is a combination of AttentionOCR and TransformerOCR
+[VietOCR](https://github.com/pbcquoc/vietocr) is a combination of CNN and  Languages Model :TransformerOCR  or AttentionOCR

 [AttentionOCR](https://arxiv.org/pdf/1706.03762)